-We request that you plan to check out by 11 a.m.
+We request that you prepare for discharge home by 11 a.m.
 Infants will not be discharged from the hospital unless there is an approved car seat provided in the vehicle.
 When you are ready to leave, a member of the hospital staff will take you by wheelchair to the proper exit.